QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/numerical_linear_algebra.rst

 ============

-In this lecture, we examine the structure of matrices and linear operators (e.g., dense, sparse, symmetric, tridiagonal, banded) and discuss how it can be exploited to radically increase the performance of solving large problems.
+In this lecture, we examine the structure of matrices and linear operators (e.g., dense, sparse, symmetric, tridiagonal, banded) and discuss how the structure can be exploited to radically increase the performance of solving large problems.

 We build on applications discussed in previous lectures: :doc:`linear algebra <linear_algebra>`, :doc:`orthogonal projections <orth_proj>`, and :doc:`Markov chains <finite_markov>`.

 The methods in this section are called direct methods, and they are qualitatively similar to performing Gaussian elimination to factor matrices and solve systems of equations.
-In :doc:`iterative methods and sparsity <iterative_methods_sparsity>` we examine a different approach, using iterative algorithms, where matrices can be thought up more generally as linear operators.
+In :doc:`iterative methods and sparsity <iterative_methods_sparsity>` we examine a different approach, using iterative algorithms, where we can think of more general linear operators.

 The list of specialized packages for these tasks is enormous and growing, but some of the important organizations to look at are `JuliaMatrices <https://github.com/JuliaMatrices>`_ , `JuliaSparse <https://github.com/JuliaSparse>`_, and `JuliaMath <https://github.com/JuliaMath>`_

-*NOTE*: You may wish to review multiple-dispatch and generic programming in  :doc:`introduction to types <../getting_starting_julia/introduction_to_types>`, and consider further study on :doc:`generic programming <../more_julia/generic_programming>`.
+*NOTE*: As this section uses advanced Julia techniques, you may wish to review multiple-dispatch and generic programming in  :doc:`introduction to types <../getting_starting_julia/introduction_to_types>`, and consider further study on :doc:`generic programming <../more_julia/generic_programming>`.

 The theme of this lecture, and numerical linear algebra in general, comes down to three principles:

 #. **identify structure** (e.g. `symmetric, sparse, diagonal,etc. <https://docs.julialang.org/en/v1/stdlib/LinearAlgebra/index.html#Special-matrices-1>`_) of matrices in order to use **specialized algorithms**
 #. **do not lose structure** by applying the wrong linear algebra operations at the wrong times (e.g. sparse matrix becoming dense)
 #. understand the **computational complexity** of each algorithm, given the structure

 Setup
 ------------------